Belldandy: Creation and conception

 Belldandy was created by Kōsuke Fujishima and features as one of the two principal protagonists in the manga Ah!
 My Goddess! (along with the character of Keiichi Morisato).
-Her first appearance was in the comic Afternoon on August 25, 1988, but she has also been depicted in a novel (Ah!
+Her first appearance was in Kodansha's seinen manga magazine Monthly Afternoon in September 1988, but she has also been depicted in a novel (Ah!
 My Goddess: First End), three anime series—Oh My Goddess!
 (OVA), Ah!
 My Goddess and The Adventures of Mini-Goddess—and in Ah!
 My Goddess: The Movie.

 Belldandy's original concept was loosely based on a depiction of Miyuki Kobayakawa, one of the main characters of You're Under Arrest, which was also created by Kosuke Fujishima.
 Miyuki was featured as a goddess in an advertisement for a You're Under Arrest T-shirt giveaway and appeared as a goddess character in a "four panel gag strip" in the You're Under Arrest manga, leading to claims that Oh My Goddess is a spin-off series.
 The character Ken Nakajima from You're Under Arrest appears in the first episode of the original OVA.
 He is driving the car that Keiichi almost hits with his motorcycle.